cs50/cs50.readthedocs.io/zoom.md

 Always show video preview dialog when joining a video meeting
 </strong>
 <p>
-Check this box so that you can test your video before joining a class.
+Check this box in Zoom so that you can test your video before joining a class.
 </p>
 </li>